Up to 60% off sofas & mattresses — limited‑time deals.

 Steady support for a thinner hybrid Not as pressure-soft as thicker hybrids

-Responsive enough for combo sleepers Can read slightly firmer than “medium” for lighter side sleepers
+Responsive enough for combination sleepers Can read a bit firmer than medium for lighter side sleepers

 Details